-Alternatively, we can derive the more-interpretable hazard curve, but
+Alternatively, we can derive the more interpretable hazard function, but

 there is a catch.
 The derivation involves a kernel smoother (to smooth

-out the differences of the cumulative hazard curve) , and this requires
+out the differences of the cumulative hazard function) , and this requires

 us to specify a bandwidth parameter that controls the amount of